jraab/tutorials/rna_seq_pipeline.md

     mkdir EXP_NAME

-Now change directories so that you’re in the new directory:
+Now change directories so that you're in the new directory:

     cd EXP_NAME